fusionjs/fusionjs.github.io/documentation/docs/testing/integration.md

 ---
-title: Integration testing
+title: Integration Testing
 path: /integration
 ---

-# Integration testing
+# Integration Testing

 Integration tests verify that your modules work together as expected.
 They open your application within a browser, and perform actions in the same way that an end user would.